Maria Toledo, CPA,MST

-Maria Toledo is a senior manager in Kaufman Rossin’s international tax practice, where she advises domestic and foreign privately-held companies, closely-held businesses and high-net worth individuals.
-A natural problem-solver, Maria helps international clients navigate the tax compliance experience as they conduct business and acquire real estate in the U.S.
+Maria helps domestic and foreign privately-held companies, closely-held businesses and high-net worth individuals navigate the tax compliance experience as they conduct business and acquire real estate in the U.S.

 A leader of the firm’s offshore voluntary disclosure and streamlined procedures program, Maria has counseled more than 100 clients with undisclosed income from offshore accounts to minimize their tax and reduce penalties.
 She also provides international tax planning and structuring services to foreign clients interested in U.S. real estate.
-Maria helps them comply with the Foreign Investment in Real Property Tax Act (FIRPTA), obtain withholding certificates.
+Maria helps them comply with the Foreign Investment in Real Property Tax Act (FIRPTA) and obtain withholding certificates.

 Maria has worked with international tax clients, including corporations, foreign nationals and expatriates, for more than a decade.
-When foreigners are interested in establishing businesses in the U.S., Maria collaborates with their attorneys to obtain tax ID numbers and assists clients with pre-immigration tax planning.
-She also develops accounting strategies for their U.S. business plans, and helps them comply with the Foreign Account Tax Compliance Act.
+When foreigners are interested in establishing businesses in the U.S., Maria works with their attorneys to obtain tax ID numbers and assists clients with pre-immigration tax planning.
+She also develops accounting strategies for their U.S. business plans and helps them comply with the Foreign Account Tax Compliance Act.

-Maria is a member of the Ecuadorian American Chamber of Commerce in Miami and the Florida International Bankers Association Women’s Leadership Committee.
-She serves as director and treasurer of the Society of Trust and Estate Practitioners’ Miami branch.
-In addition, Maria leads the Kaufman Rossin Diversity Initiative, including Kaufman Rossin Empowering Women, Work-Life Integration and Resources for Advancement, dedicated to fostering an inclusive culture and advancement of employees’ leadership abilities.
+She is a member of the Ecuadorian American Chamber of Commerce in Miami and the Florida International Bankers Association Women’s Leadership Committee.
+Maria is director and treasurer of the Society of Trust and Estate Practitioners’ Miami branch.
+She leads the firm's diversity initiative, including Kaufman Rossin Empowering Women, dedicated to fostering an inclusive culture and advancing employees’ leadership skills.

 Maria is a Certified Public Accountant in Florida and a member of the American Institute of Certified Public Accountants and the Florida Institute of Certified Public Accountants.
 She is fluent in English and Spanish.